beta-ziliani/beta-ziliani.github.io/development.md

 My [GitHub](https://github.com/beta-ziliani/) profile doesn't lie: my main proficiency today is in [Crystal](https://crystal-lang.org), [OCaml](https://ocaml.org), and the [Coq](https://coq.inria.fr/) proof assistant.

 In the past {{ today | minus: 2021 }} years I've been leading the development of the Crystal programming language.
-Managing an industrial language with a mid-size community proved to be a challenge, but I learned that the key to survive is to assembly a great team to push together to meet the goals.
+Managing an industrial language with a mid-size community proved to be a challenge, but I learned that having a great [team](https://www.crystal-lang.org/team) is key to success.

 <img src="http://ghchart.rshah.org/beta-ziliani" alt="GitHub chart" />